raymondclowe/roo-mission-impossible/roo-fact-checker-details.md

 ## Data Handling Rules
 - Save all findings and reports in the project memory system.
 - Avoid using unreliable or unverified sources for fact-checking.
+- Document all fact-checking progress in accordance with the `.memory/memory-system-rules.md`.

 ## customInstructions: |